Listening Section of IELTS

 What to Expect in the IELTS Listening Test

 IELTS score is also required by the Immigration departments of Australia, New Zealand and Canada, when considering the immigration application of a person.
-Thus, IELTS is an English proficiency test that has a number of applications.
+Thus, this test is an English proficiency test that has a number of applications.

 An important part of the examination is the Listening section.
 This part will test your skills in listening, understanding and interpreting the language and analyzing instructions given in English spoken with an accent.
-To help you ace this section, the listening for IELTS is explained in the following sections.
+To help you regarding this section, the listening section is explained in the following sections.

 Know the Listening Section of IELTS

-Before you start preparing for IELTS it would help to know what the listening for IELTS section consists of.
-The following list outlines what you might expect from a typical Listening Section of IELTS:
+Before you start preparing for the test it would help to know what this particular section consists of.
+The following list outlines what you might expect from a typical Listening Section:

-- The Listening Section of IELTS consists of 4 parts designed to test your proficiency in understanding English spoken with or without accent.
+- The Listening Section of the test consists of 4 parts designed to test your proficiency in understanding English spoken with or without accent.

 - Each part begins with an introduction that will tell you the scenario and background so that you can understand what the speakers are talking about.